-Even though I’ve written about adrenal health plenty of times, I still get a lot of questions from my community about why adrenal balance matters so much.
-That’s why I thought it was time to write another article on the importance of adrenal health to make sure all your questions are addressed.
+But given all of the questions I get from my community about why adrenal balance matters so much, I thought it was time to write another article on the importance of adrenal health to make sure all your questions are addressed.
 In this article, you’ll learn about what the adrenal glands do and how they can impact your health when they aren’t working properly.
 Plus, I’ll give you some helpful tips on keeping your adrenals healthy long term!

 What Are Adrenal Glands, and What Do They Do?